 Imagine living without experiencing the pleasant bitterness of fresh coffee or the rainbow of fruit flavors.
 I felt grateful to be able to see vibrant colors, shapes of clouds, to smell the flowers and feel the wind on my skin.
 After a deep breath, I wanted to thrive again.
 So, try to think of simple things that might make you smile or better – happy.

-Lost hope in life – fertilizer for harmful emotions.
+Lost hope in life is a fertilizer for harmful emotions.
 The most fearless thing you can do – meet sorrow with compassion.
 By facing the lows of your inner experience, you become more resilient.

-Many athletes find confidence to be the choice not the feeling.
+Many athletes find confidence to be a choice, not a feeling.
 If you wait for it, it may never come.
 For many professional players, training involves affirmative self-talk.
-When you are “off your game”, incorporate a psychic aspect of your own mind, believe in yourself, think like a winner.
+When you are “off your game,” incorporate a psychic aspect of your own mind, believe in yourself, think like a winner.

 Often, uncertainty gives us anxiety.
 You can’t control everything that happens to you – embrace curiosity.
 Imagine that you’ll find more greatness out of life because of the dark dungeon you are in now.
 This isn’t it, just when the caterpillar thought the world was over, it became a butterfly.